SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the privacy-focused note taking app with sync capabilities for Windows, macOS, Linux, Android and iOS.
 - [sanity-io/sanity](https://github.com/sanity-io/sanity) - Sanity Studio – Rapidly configure content workspaces powered by structured content
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
-- [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
+- [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - Alokai is a Frontend as a Service solution that simplifies composable commerce.
 It connects all the technologies needed to build and deploy fast & scalable ecommerce frontends.
 It guides merchants to
 - [rubensworks/jsonld-streaming-parser.js](https://github.com/rubensworks/jsonld-streaming-parser.js) - A fast and lightweight streaming JSON-LD parser for JavaScript
 - [piscinajs/piscina](https://github.com/piscinajs/piscina) - A fast, efficient Node.js Worker Thread Pool implementation